-Data-Planet is a web-based repository of data sourced from a variety of producers including the U.S. Government, intergovernmental bodies, and private organizations.
+Data-Planet is a web-based repository of data sourced from a variety of producers including the U.S. Government, intergovernmental bodies, and private-sector organizations.
 According to the provider, it is the single largest repository of harmonized, statistical data, facilitating comparison across datasets.
 As of 2017, the repository holds 35 million data points and 4.9 billion datasets covering a broad range of topics and geographic areas.

 The datasets available through Data-Planet fall into the following 16 subject areas:

 - Agriculture & Food

 - Government & Politics